helios-live/nova-tooltip-field/README.md

-# Laravle Nova 4 Tooltip field
+# Laravel Nova 4 Tooltip field

 A Laravel Nova Tooltip field for the index view.